-Parenting children impacted by trauma is very difficult.
+Parenting children impacted by trauma is very complex.
 As a parent, your mind can fill with so many questions and doubts.
 It may always feel like you are doing things wrong.
 But you are not a failure, you are not alone, and there is hope.
-This book helps guide you through the difficult journey of parenting children who have been hurt, and helps give you practical tools to lead them toward healing.
+This book will help guide you through the difficult journey of parenting children who have been hurt and give you practical tools to lead them toward healing.

-From our beloved co-founder Mary Beth Chapman, this book beautifully tells the story of miraculous love and heartbreaking loss, holding it all together in the tension of God’s love.
-The power of this moving story has been seen in so many ways, and we cannot recommend it enough.
-We may be biased, but it’s one of our favorite books.
+From our Co-founder Mary Beth Chapman, this book beautifully tells the story of miraculous hope and heartbreaking loss, holding it all together in the tension of God’s love.
+The power of this story has been seen in so many ways, especially through the work of Show Hope, and we cannot recommend it enough.
+(Yes, we may be biased, but it’s one of our favorite books!)